 Do you see what happened there?
-I willfully grabbed the product that was twice as much despite the fact that all chlorine bleaches are essentially the same—a water solution of sodium hypochlorite, either 5.25% for regular strength or 6% sodium hypochlorite for extra strength.
+I willfully grabbed the product that was twice as much, despite the fact that all chlorine bleaches are essentially the same—a water solution of sodium hypochlorite, either 5.25% for regular strength or 6% sodium hypochlorite for extra strength.

 Bleach is an object lesson in how branding allows you to charge a premium.
 It frees you from the tyranny of price competition.

-I willfully pay double the cost for my groceries for the experience I’m seeking, regardless of the fact that 90% of those groceries could be bought at any other store (minus the produce, I’m still holding out on the fact that the produce is objectively better).
+I willfully pay double the cost for my groceries for the experience I’m seeking, regardless of the fact that 90% of those groceries could be bought at any other store (minus the produce, I’m still holding out on the fact that the produce section is objectively better).

 And then there’s the matter of the bleach.
-In that already pricey store, when I get to the cleaning aisle I willfully pay a price premium to get brand name Clorox bleach even though I know it is objectively the same as any other brand.
-I mean I really know it, I’m telling you about it right now, I’ve done the research.
+In that already pricey store, when I get to the cleaning aisle, I willfully pay a price premium to get brand name Clorox bleach, even though I know it is objectively the same as any other brand.
+I mean, I really know it, I’m telling you about it right now, I’ve done the research.

 What would you give to be able to have alignment?
 To redefine the rules of engagement for your business category, one that none of your competitors could even touch?
-To be able to charge a premium for your services whether you were selling the exact same thing to someone as everyone else on the market?
+To be able to charge a premium for your services whether you were selling the exact same thing as everyone else on the market?

 I think the answer is a lot.
 Most of us would.
 This sounds like the stability that so many of us seek for our business but so rarely achieve.
-It sounds like a future that’s secure, but also interesting and unique.
+It sounds like a future that’s secure but also interesting and unique.

 I won’t lie.
 It’s going to be hard work.
-But that hard work is going to be worth it, because in the end you will know that you’ve safeguarded your company for the future.
+But that hard work is going to be worth it, because in the end, you will know that you’ve safeguarded your company for the future.